dotnet/docs-maui/docs/whats-new/dotnet-9.md

 ### Asset packs

-.NET for Android 9 introduces the ability to place assets into a separate package, known as an *asset pack*.
+.NET for Android in .NET 9 introduces the ability to place assets into a separate package, known as an *asset pack*.
 This enables you to upload games and apps that would normally be larger than the basic package size allowed by Google Play.
 By putting these assets into a separate package you gain the ability to upload a package which is up to 2Gb in size, rather than the basic package size of 200Mb.

 > [!IMPORTANT]
 > Asset packs can only contain assets.
 In the case of .NET for Android this means items that have the `AndroidAsset` build action.